PC titans take notes from tablets to regain customers

 Many of the laptops to be unveiled around the world in coming months will be hybrids or "convertibles" - morphing easily between portable tablets and full-powered laptops with a keyboard, industry analysts say.

-The wave of hybrids comes as Intel Corp (INTC.O) and Microsoft Corp (MSFT.O), long the twin leaders of the PC industry, prepare to report results this week and next.
+The wave of hybrids comes as Intel Corp and Microsoft Corp, long the twin leaders of the PC industry, prepare to report results this week and next.
 Wall Street is predicting flat to sluggish quarterly revenue growth for both, underscoring the plight of an industry that has struggled to innovate.

 In 2013, some are hoping that will change.